Divangus/Macacos/docs/index.md

 ## Who we are?

-We are macacos a group of four students of UPC (CITM), the university is in Terrasa, Spain.
+We are Macacos, a group of four students of UPC (CITM), the university is in Terrasa, Spain.
 The members of the group are:

 ### David Benages